jncastillo3/Source-Memory-Confidence/README.md

 # Source Memory Confidence
-fMRI scripts to run source memory decision task: a paradigm developed to understand the relationship between item memory and source confidence.
+fMRI scripts to run recognition and source memory decision task: a paradigm developed to understand the relationship between item memory and source confidence.
 This repository contains only source code for the experimental tasks, and does **not** include required stimuli (word lists and image stimuli).

 **The study phase is comprised of two tasks:**
 1. Passive viewing: item-word pairs are presented on the screen for 2 seconds.
-No task.
-12 trials.
+12 trials per block.
 2. Source Recall: each word from the passive view is presented and subjects have 2 seconds to recall whether it was studied with a face or a scene.
-12 trials.
+12 trials per block.

-After each trial, a null task in completed.
+Inbetween each trial, a 'null' stars task is completed.
 A number of asterisks 1-4 appear on screen and subjects respond with how many stars are presented.
-The number of null trials completed after each study trial varies, and depends on the length of the ISI determined by OptSeq.
+The number of null trials completed after each study trial varies, and depends on the length of the inter-stimulus interval (ISI) determined by OptSeq.
 Each trial lasts 1.5 seconds.

 In the study phase, a single run in the scanner is comprised of one block of passive viewing, and one block of source recall, totalling 3 minutes.
 7 runs total.